Project Nexus

 What is Project Nexus?

 Project Nexus includes the installation of solar panel canopies over various sections of Turlock Irrigation District’s (TID) irrigation canals.
-Project Nexus serves as a Proof of Concept to pilot and further study solar over canal design, deployment, and co-benefits on behalf of the State of California using TID infrastructure and electrical grid access.
+Project Nexus serves as a proof of concept to pilot and further study solar-over-canal design, deployment, and co-benefits on behalf of the State of California using TID infrastructure and electrical grid access.

 Project Nexus Update